jplhomer/hotindsm/README.md

 Replace the `client_id` and `client_secret` parameters in the `hitFoursquare` function within `main.js`.
 Yeah, this is pretty messy.
 But just do it.

-You'll also probably want to update the `lat` and `lng` parameters of the API request URL to to be Des Moines.
+You'll also probably want to update the `lat` and `lng` parameters of the API request URL to not be Des Moines.
 So it's totally up to you.